Please Care for Maui’s Reefs While You Enjoy Our Nearshore Ocean Waters

 Ocean warming caused by climate change has caused significant coral bleaching and coral deaths in Hawaiʻi.

-- Be an advocate for the reefs.
-Speak out and help fight climate change.
+- Speak out and help fight climate change.

 - Reduce your use of household and landscape chemicals.